FRANCE

-Southeast of India, the distant island on the spice route, Sri Lanka, welcomes you to an exotic and captivating environment.
-With the help of Sri Lanka tour guides, explore the wonders of this fascinating island at your own pace.
+Sri Lanka, located southeast of India along the spice route, offers an exotic and captivating environment.
+With the help of Sri Lanka tour guides, discover the island’s wonders at your own pace, from the bustling capital of Colombo to the serene landscapes of Kandy.

 Located 180 kilometers from Colombo, Uda Walawe National Park is a vast expanse of grassy savanna where wildlife thrives around a massive reservoir.
 This semi-arid landscape is home to an incredible variety of animals: crocodiles, chameleons, jackals, buffaloes, monkeys, leopards, and over 200 species of birds.
 However, it is best known for its population of nearly 800 elephants.